 - Counterfeit product listings: Fake versions of branded goods sold on marketplaces like Amazon, eBay, AliExpress, and Wish, often using the brand's own product images and descriptions.

-- Gray market goods: Authentic products diverted from their intended market and sold in regions where the brand has different pricing, warranty terms, or regulatory compliance requirements.
+- Gray market goods: Authentic products diverted from their intended market and sold in regions where the brand has different pricing, warranty terms, or regulatory requirements.

 Why Brand Monitoring at Scale Requires Proxy Infrastructure

-Effective brand monitoring requires checking:
+Effective brand monitoring has to check:

 - Domain registrations for typosquatting and phishing sites